probcomp/Gen.jl/docs/src/index.md

 However, what distinguishes generative functions from plain-old simulators is their ability to be *traced*.
 When we *trace* a generative function, we record the random choices that it makes, as well as additional data about the evaluation of the function.
-This capability makes it possible to do implement algorithms for probabilistic inference.
+This capability makes it possible to implement algorithms for probabilistic inference.
 To trace a random choice, we need to give it a unique *address*, using the `@addr` keyword.
-Here we give addresses to each of the three random choices:
+Here we give addresses to each of the random choices:

 ```julia
 @gen function regression_model(xs::Vector{Float64})